KonstantinosBakalis/KonstantinosBakalis.github.io/01_Facial_Verification_page.md

 ## Facial Verification with a Siamese Network

 **Project description:** This facial verification app utilizes a Siamese network to verify images against an anchor image.
 Developed in Google Colab and employing TensorFlow, Keras, OpenCV-Python, Matplotlib, and tqdm, the app builds on the innovative methodology outlined in a scientific paper.
-The entire process, from data collection to model engineering and final deployment, is orchestrated seamlessly.

 ### 1. Automatic Creation of Folder Structures